RhysPollardDevelopment/Fullstack-milestone/README.md

 * [ESLint](https://eslint.org/): Linting tool installed in visual studio code.
 * [Pep8 Online](http://pep8online.com/): Linting tool online used to correct python code and ensure was pep8 compliant.
 * [Am i responsive](http://ami.responsivedesign.is/): Tool used to see if a webpage is responsive across multiple screens.
+* [Responsive design checker](https://responsivedesignchecker.com/): Website for checking web addresses for their responsiveness and design.
 * [Responsinator](http://www.responsinator.com/): Website which mocks multiple phones and devices of different sizes and orientations.
 * [Clip Paint Studio](https://www.clipstudio.net/en/): Used to adjust some images and create landing page header.
-* [Compressjpeg.com](https://compressjpeg.com/): To make larger images smaller and easy to load.
+* [Compressjpeg.com](https://compressjpeg.com/): To make larger images smaller and quicker to load.

 #### Databases:
 * [PostgresSQL](https://www.postgresql.org/): The relational database used for the deployed project.